RandomComputerUser/FancyLighting-Terraria/README.md

 ### Changelog

+**v0.3.1 (2022-07-14)**
+- Optimized rendering with smooth lighting enabled
+- Updated some config tooltips
+- Removed some unnecessary code

 **v0.3.0 (2022-07-13)**
 - Updated the mod icon
 - The fancy lighting engine now uses more vanilla-accurate light masks for liquids